iredmail/docs/9-troubleshooting/turn.on.debug.mode.in.openldap.md

-# How to turn on debug mode in OpenLDAP
+# Turn on debug mode in OpenLDAP

 In OpenLDAP config file `slapd.conf`, update parameter `loglevel` to value `256`, then restart OpenLDAP service.
     * On RHEL/CentOS and OpenBSD, it's `/etc/openldap/slapd.conf`